Polynomial representation of general partial Boolean functions with a single quantum query

-Finally, according to the two Reduction laws (i.e., Corollary \ref{Reductionlaw1} and Corollary \ref{Reductionlaw2}) and previous results \cite{Deutsch1992rapidsolution,Qiu2016character,Qiu2016revisit1}, the following $n$-bit partial Boolean functions are known. \begin{itemize} \item [(1)] For an even $n$, $f(x)=1$ if and only if $\lvert x\rvert=\frac{n}{2}$\cite{Deutsch1992rapidsolution}.
-This is the well-known Deutsch-Jozsa problem. \item [(2)] Given an integer $c\in\{\lceil\frac{n}{2}\rceil,\cdots,n\}$, $f(x)=1$ if and only if $\lvert x\rvert=c$ \cite{Qiu2016character,Qiu2016revisit1}.
-Padding $2c-n$ zeros to all legal inputs, this problem can be computed by Deutsch-Jozsa algorithm\cite{Deutsch1992rapidsolution}. \end{itemize} Thus, we have only known quite few partial Boolean functions computed by exact quantum 1-query algorithms.
-However, an upper bound of the number of all $n$-bit partial Boolean functions computed by exact quantum 1-query algorithms is big \cite{Xuqiu2020partial}.
-These results motivate us to {\bf find some new non-trivial examples} which should meet at least the following two conditions. \begin{itemize} \item [(1)] The exact quantum 1-query algorithm of computing the function depends on $n$ bits, i.e., $z_{1}z_{2}\cdots z_{n}>0$.
-In fact, if there exists a solution such that some of $z_{1},z_{2},\cdots,z_{n}$ are zero, then corresponding bits can be removed and the function is identified with another smaller Boolean function depending on all bits. \item [(2)] The partial Boolean function is not a symmetric partial Boolean function and can not be computed by Deutsch-Jozsa algorithm \cite{Deutsch1992rapidsolution}. \end{itemize}
+Finally, combining above results with previous works \cite{Deutsch1992rapidsolution,Qiu2016revisit1,Qiuxu2021SPIN,Qiu2016character,Xuqiu2020partial}, the following $n$-bit partial Boolean functions are known. \begin{itemize} \item [(1)] For an even $n$, $f(x)=1$ if and only if $\lvert x\rvert=\frac{n}{2}$ \cite{Deutsch1992rapidsolution}.
+This is the well-known Deutsch-Jozsa problem. \item [(2)] Given an integer $c\in\{\lceil\frac{n}{2}\rceil,\cdots,n\}$, $f(x)=1$ if and only if $\lvert x\rvert=c$ \cite{Qiu2016revisit1,Qiu2016character}.
+Padding $2c-n$ zeros to all legal inputs, $f$ can be transformed to Deutsch-Jozsa problem. \end{itemize} In other word, we only known a few partial Boolean functions with $Q_{E}(f)=1$.
+However, an upper bound on the number of $n$-bit partial Boolean functions with $Q_{E}(f)=1$ is big \cite{Xuqiu2020partial}.
+These results motivate us to find some new non-trivial examples which meet the following two conditions. \begin{itemize} \item [(1)] The exact quantum 1-query algorithm of computing the function depends on $n$ bits, i.e., $z_{1}z_{2}\cdots z_{n}>0$.
+In fact, if there exists a solution such that some of $z_{1},z_{2},\cdots,z_{n}$ are zero, then corresponding bits can be removed and the function is identified with a smaller Boolean function depending on all bits. \item [(2)] The partial Boolean function is not a symmetric partial Boolean function and can not be computed by Deutsch-Jozsa algorithm. \end{itemize}